neogeny/TatSu/docs/syntax.rst

 ``/./``
 ^^^^^^^
     The *any* expression, matches the next position in the input.
-It works exactly like the ``?'.'`` pattern, but is implemented at the buffer level, without regular expressions.
+It works exactly like the ``?'.'`` pattern, but is implemented at the lexical level, without regular expressions.

 ``->e``